 Step 2: Posing and Projecting Faces

 Next, we have to deal with the problem of posing and projecting faces.
 For this, we try to wrap each picture so that the lips are always in the sample place in the image.
-This will make a lot easier for us to compare the faces.
+This will make a lot easier for us to compare our faces.
 The basic idea is to find the 68 specific points that exist on every face.
 Then a machine learning algorithm is trained to find the specific points on the face.
 Now, that we have located the eyes and mouth, we will simply rotate and scale the images so that the eyes and mouth are centered at the best possible position.
 This will make our next step a lot easier.

 Step 3: Encoding the Faces